 Employers cannot use the apprenticeship levy to fund other costs of apprenticeships or other training costs.
 Government guidance states that the levy cannot be spent on:

 - managerial costs;

 - the cost of setting up an apprenticeship programme.

 Employers will not be able to use the levy to fund apprentices who have already been accepted onto an apprenticeship programme before the new system for apprenticeship funding in England comes into effect on 1 May 2017.
 The apprenticeship levy itself is in force from 6 April 2017.

 The Government has published guidance for employers on how the apprenticeship levy and the new funding system will work.
-It also published final details of its funding policy for England, including funding bands that will apply for existing apprenticeship frameworks and apprenticeship standards from 1 May 2017.
+It has also published final details of its funding policy for England, including funding bands that will apply for existing apprenticeship frameworks and apprenticeship standards from 1 May 2017.